Vivaldi Sheet Music

-Vivaldi wrote over five hundred concerto’s (almost half of these were for the violin) and 46 operas.
+Vivaldi wrote over five hundred concerto’s (almost half of these were for the violin) and forty-six operas.

 Vivaldi was the eldest of six children.
-He studied to become a priest and was ordained at the age of 25.
+He studied to become a priest and was ordained at the age of twenty-five.
 His distinguishable curly red hair earned him the nickname of il Prete Rosso (The Red Priest).
-Soon after his ordination, he received an exemption of attending mass, probably due to his health.
+Soon after his ordination, he received an exemption from attending mass, probably due to his health.
 He complained of a tight chest which could have been asthma.

-In 1703 Vivaldi went to work at a convent, orphanage and music school for girls called Pio Ospedale della Pietà.
-He worked there for 37 years as a composer, teacher and conductor.
+In 1703 Vivaldi went to work at a convent, orphanage, and music school for girls called Pio Ospedale della Pietà.
+He worked there for thirty-seven years as a composer, teacher, and conductor.

 - La Sena festeggiante (RV694) was commissioned by the French Embassy to celebrate the birth of the French royal princesses.